 The FROM= DEST= entries aid in a multiple system cluster environment when it is necessary to route a command or file from the system where it is entered by the user to the system where the DIRMAINT service machine is running, or to route messages or files from the DIRMAINT service machine back to the user.
 In many cases, systems in a multiple system cluster may be using the Cross System Extensions (CSE) shared spool file support.
-In other cases, systems in a multiple system cluster may not be using shared spool file, but will be communicating with each other through a private spool file bridge network.
+In other cases, systems in a multiple system cluster may be using the cross System in a multiple system cluster may be using the cross System in a multiple system cluster may not be using shared spool file, but will be communicating with each other through a private spool file bridge network.
 And in other cases, systems in a multiple system cluster may share a common source directory, but communicate with each other only through the enterprise-wide RSCS network.
-Entries in the CONFIG\ DATADVH file identify how to accomplish this routing in each situation.
+Entries in the CONFIG DATADVH file identify how to accomplish this routing in each situation.
 The IBM-supplied default is:

-'''

 FROM= DEST= S= T=

-'''